Each course has a specific credit unit value which is indicated in parentheses following the course titles in this Catalog.

 Classes scheduled in the six-week summer session, or in a three-week summer or winter session, are scheduled for additional class hours per week so the total meeting time is the same as in a fall or spring semester.
 Classes taught by other modes of instruction are expected to require the same time commitment as traditionally-scheduled classes.

 Some classes use academic technology to replace part or all of the face-to-face class meetings.
 In a hybrid class, one-third to two-thirds of the student/faculty and student/student contact time uses academic technology to structure remote activities.
 The remaining communication is face-to-face, similar to traditional classes.
 A Local Online Class (LOC) is a course offering in which the majority of the instruction occurs when the student and instructor are not in the same place, but it may require up to two hours of face-to-face meetings per unit on the California State University, Long Beach campus within the given semester.
 A Distance Education Class is a course offering in which communication between faculty and student occurs primarily via academic technology, but it may also include off-site meetings.
-The mode of instruction is normally shown in the Schedule of Classes.
+The mode of instruction is indicated in the online class schedule for each term.
 (PS 03-11)

 No independent study credit shall be awarded for classroom instruction, assisting in classroom instruction, or for other instructionally related activities, such as grading.